ApexCaptain/Koconut/README.md

     mainProcess()
 ```
 ## Transformation
 Transformer methods convert the collection into other format.
 The [map](https://apexcaptain.github.io/Koconut/classes/_container_collection_array_koconutarray_.koconutarray.html#map) method is representative.
-It returns a list containing the results of applying the given `transform` function block to each element in this original collection.
+It returns a list containing the results of applying the given `transform` function block to each element in the original collection.
 ```typescript
     import { KoconutArray } from 'koconut'